richgel999/lzham_codec/README.md

 * General advice (applies to LZMA and other codecs too): If you are compressing large amounts of serialized game assets, sort the serialized data by asset type and compress the whole thing as a single large "solid" block of data.
 Don't compress each individual asset, this will kill your ratio and have a higher decompression startup cost.
 If you need random access, consider compressing the assets lumped together into groups of a few hundred kilobytes (or whatever) each.
+* LZHAM is a raw codec.
+It doesn't include any sort of preprocessing: EXE rel to abs jump transformation, audio predictors, etc. That's up to you to do, before compression.

 <h3>Codec Test App</h3>